 (left) Milestone of Via Tiburtina Valeria and above it a phoenix, symbol of the town (you may wish to move on along the road and visit "Alba Fucens", a small Roman town); (centre) ancient column and capital; (right)

 building with windows showing the transition from medieval to Renaissance patterns

 Arsoli was the last town of the Papal State along Via Tiburtina Valeria before the border with the Kingdom of Naples.
 The town was founded in the late IXth century around a monastery which was eventually turned into a small castle by the Benedictine Abbots of Subiaco.
-In 1280 the castle was sold by the Benedictines and after having belonged to several families, including Orsini and Colonna, it was acquired by Fabrizio Massimo in 1574.
+In 1280 the castle was sold by the Abbots and after having belonged to several families, including Orsini and Colonna, it was acquired by Fabrizio Massimo in 1574.

 The Massimo largely rebuilt the castle which still belongs to the family.
 It includes a garden where some of the statues which decorated Villa Peretti (or Massimo) were relocated after the villa was sold.
 In Rome the Arsoli branch of the Massimo lives at Palazzo Massimo alle Colonne.